minininja/bro-bot/README.md

 #Bro bot

 Work in process, use it at your own risk.
 It's a sort of parrot bot in that it repeats content from other channels.
+The genesis of this was to build a sort of replacement for hivemind when it was taken down.
+But rather than build a system store/maintain the content behind the bot we use discord channels instead.

 The activation words and channels are listed below.

 ### !bro
 Channel: bro